minhtran241/mojo-playground/README.md

 - [`collections`](https://docs.modular.com/mojo/stdlib/collections/): A module for working with collections, including lists, sets, and dictionaries.
 - [`math`](https://docs.modular.com/mojo/stdlib/math/): A module providing mathematical functions such as polynomial evaluation and bit manipulation.

-The current Mojo version includes about 20 modules in its standard library, with plans for further expansion and enhancement in future releases.
+Currently, Mojo's standard library comprises approximately 20 modules, each meticulously designed to meet diverse programming needs.
+Expect ongoing expansion and refinement in future releases, as Mojo evolves to cater to emerging requirements and industry trends.

 ## Value Life Cycle